The gauge coupling unification in the flipped $E_8$ GUT: Introduction

 In this paper we will also investigate a possibility of constructing GUT based on the group $E_8$ with the symmetry breaking pattern\footnote{Note that due to the $U_1$ factors this chain is different from the one considered in \cite{Thomas:1985be}.}

-This choice is motivated by the analogy with the flipped $SU_5$ model \cite{Barr:1981qv,Antoniadis:1987dx,Campbell:1987eb,Ellis:1988tx}, so that we will call the considered model ``the flipped $E_8$ model''.
+It is assumed that all $U_1$ groups are different and are not subgroups of simple groups from the previous step.
+In particular, we will not consider such possible options of the symmetry breaking when at a certain step $n$ in the group $G_n\times U_1$ the factor $U_1$ is completely broken, while the group $G_n$ is broken down to $G_{n+1}\times U_1$.
+(This occurs if vacuum expectation values are acquired by Higgs fields, one of which lies in the adjoint representation of $G_n$ and has a vanishing $U_1$ charge, and the second one is a singlet with respect to $G_n$ with a nontrivial $U_1$ charge.)
+The choice of the chain (\ref{Symmetry_Breaking}) is motivated by the analogy with the flipped $SU_5$ model \cite{Barr:1981qv,Antoniadis:1987dx,Campbell:1987eb,Ellis:1988tx}, so that we will call the considered theory ``the flipped $E_8$ model''.
 The main advantage of the considered symmetry breaking pattern is that it can be realized without involving $E_8$ representations higher than adjoint 248.
 (Note that the adjoint representation 248 of $E_8$ coincides with its fundamental representation.
 In other words, 248 is the lowest nontrivial representation of $E_8$.)
 It is interesting to note that ${\cal N}=4$ supersymmetric Yang--Mills theory (which is free from ultraviolet divergences \cite{Sohnius:1981sn,Grisaru:1982zh,Howe:1983sr,Mandelstam:1982cb,Brink:1982pd}) contains matter superfields only in the adjoint representation, so that the use of ${\cal N}=4$ $E_8$ supersymmetric Yang--Mills theory for the unification of electroweak and strong interactions seems not so impossible.
-However, the investigation of this possibility goes far beyond the scope of this paper.
+However, the study of this possibility goes far beyond the scope of this paper.
 Here we will concentrate on the study of the gauge coupling unification (in the tree approximation).
 Namely, we would like to reveal if it is possible to obtain the $SU_3\times SU_2\times U_1$ theory with

-after the symmetry breaking (\ref{Symmetry_Breaking}) assuming that only various parts of the representation 248 acquire vacuum expectation values (vevs) responsible for it.
+at very high energies after the symmetry breaking (\ref{Symmetry_Breaking}) assuming that only various parts of the representation 248 acquire vacuum expectation values responsible for it.
 Certainly, this implies that we deal with the supersymmetric theories, because only in this case such a unification of the gauge couplings occurs.